Medical Faculty

 • Academic program

-• Excursions (Munich sightseeing tour by bus, Neuschwanstein castle, city of Nuremberg, Dachau concentration camp memorial site)
+• Excursions (Munich sightseeing tour by bus, Neuschwanstein castle, Dachau concentration camp memorial site)

 • Student residence (single room with ensuite bathroom and kitchen)